 - a.
-A-Rule 2.5.1 is applicable as well as faculty rules where the requirements of Statutory Councils are stated. - b.
+A-Rule 2.6.1 is applicable as well as faculty rules where the requirements of Statutory Councils are stated. - b.
 The required procedures, guidelines and provisions are indicated. - c.
-For each module that must be moderated, Directors must make the following information/documentation available to the external moderators one month before commencement of the examination: - i. a list of the modules that have to be moderated together with a brief description of the contents of each, and/or an extract of programme detail from the yearbook for purposes of contextualisation of concerned exit level module(s). - ii. supporting study material if necessary (for example title of prescribed textbook, CD/DVD, etc.).
+For each module that must be moderated, directors must make the following information/documentation available to the external moderators one month before commencement of the examination: - i. a list of the modules that have to be moderated together with a brief description of the contents of each, and/or an extract of programme detail from the yearbook for purposes of contextualisation of concerned exit level module(s). - ii. supporting study material if necessary (for example title of prescribed textbook, CD/DVD, etc.). - iii. a copy of the examination paper on which the names of the internal examiner(s) and moderator(s) have been erased (risk regarding the sending out of paper has to be managed). - iv. full details of what is expected from the moderation process. - v. guidelines for the number of answer papers that must be send to the moderator/s: - if the total answer papers be 50 or less send all the answer sheets - a Minimum of 10% of all the answer papers must be moderated - d) The date on which the examination will take place and the date on which the report on the examining should be submitted.

-- iii. a copy of the examination paper on which the names of the internal examiner(s) and moderator(s) have been erased (risk regarding the sending out of paper has to be managed). - iv. full details of what is expected from the moderation process. - v. guidelines for the number of answer papers that must be send to the moderator/s: - if the total answer papers be 50 or less send all the answer sheets - a Minimum of 10% of all the answer papers must be moderated - d) The date on which the examination will take place and the date on which the report on the examining should be submitted. - e) If required by statutory councils, professional bodies or faculty rules, external moderation may occur more regularly.
-External moderation will take place annually for each exit level module (A-Rule 2.5.1.10). - f) External moderation of exit-level undergraduate modules must be conducted at least every two years for contact programmes, and at least every three years for distance programmes (A-Rule 2.5.1.8).
+- e) If required by statutory councils, professional bodies or faculty rules, external moderation may occur more regularly.
+External moderation will take place annually for each exit level module (A-Rule 2.6.1.2). - f) Where a qualification or programme is offered in both the contact and distance modes of delivery, external moderation of its exit-level modules must be conducted at least every two years.
+(A-Rule 2.6.1.7.3).